-Let’s start by using the Rectangle tool to create a rectangle, which will form the outline for the envelope.
-Based on the reference, the width should be around 1.25 times of the height.
-Also, make sure that the rectangle only has a stroke and no fill.
+Let’s start by using the Rectangle tool to create a rectangle for the outline for the envelope.
+The rectangle should only have a stroke and no fill, and the width should be around 1.25 times of the height.

-Once done, take a look at the Tool Controls bar, located near the top of the interface.
-You might notice that besides the height and width, there are 2 more parameters: Rx and Ry.
-Adjusting these values allows you to control how rounded the corners of the rectangle will be.
+Once done, take a look at the Tool Controls bar located near the top of the interface.
+Besides the height and width, there are 2 more parameters: Rx and Ry.
+Adjusting these values allows you to control roundedness of the corners of the rectangle.
 Experiment with the values until you get something similar to this:

-Next, use the Bezier tool to draw out the rest of the envelope.
+Next, we will use the Bezier tool to draw out the rest of the envelope.
 For the fold, the process is slightly complicated.
 You will first need 4 nodes make something similar to an inverted triangle with the top cut off.
-Remember, you can shift the nodes using the arrow keys until you’re satisfied with the result.
+Shift the nodes using the arrow keys until you are satisfied with the result.

-Click on the line segment between the 2 nodes in the middle with the Node tool, and drag downwards slightly.
-Now, select the same 2 nodes and Make Selected Nodes Smooth.
-Notice how the fold is now rounded in the middle, but straight on both sides.
+Click on the line segment between the middle 2 nodes with the Node tool, and drag downwards slightly.
+Select the same 2 nodes again and Make Selected Nodes Smooth.
+Notice how the fold is now rounded in the middle, but straight on either side.
 You can further adjust the curve using the handles.
 This trick is a great way to make any corner rounded in Inkscape.

 The lines are a bit thin at the moment, so let’s fix that.
-Select all the lines, go to the Fill and Stroke dialog, and adjust the Stroke width until they are thick enough.
-After that’s done, group them together using CTRL + G and change their stroke to white.
-It’s a good idea to make a dark background so you can see the envelope.
+Select all the lines, go to the Fill and Stroke dialog, and adjust the Stroke width until they are about as thick as the example below.
+After that’s done, group them together using CTRL + G and change the stroke to white.
+It’s a good idea to have a dark background in place so you can see the envelope.

-Now for the fun part — select the Gradient tool and take a look at the Tool Controls bar.
+Select the Gradient tool and take a look at the Tool Controls bar.
 You will see two types for gradient (radial and linear), as well as the option to apply the gradient on either the fill or stroke.
 Here, you will be starting with a linear gradient on the fill.
 Click on the bottom left corner of the rounded square, and then double click on the upper right corner to create a two-color gradient.
 With the Fill and Stroke dialog opened, click on the bottom left node (also called the starting node) and change the RGBA for the fill to F9ED32FF.
-For the top right node, it’s EE2A7BFF.
+For the top right node, change it to EE2A7BFF.
 You will get a nice yellow-to-pink gradient.
 Also, you can move the nodes around to adjust how much of each color is in the gradient.

 Make a duplicate of the rounded square and create another gradient, starting with 002AFFFF on the top right corner and EE2A7BFF on the bottom left corner.
-However, this time you will have to reduce the opacity of the pink color to 0, before moving the nodes until you get something like this:
+However, this time you will have to reduce the opacity of the pink color to 0.
+Move the nodes until you get something like this:

 Click on the starting node, go to the Tool Controls bar and Insert New Stop.
-A new node will be added to the middle of the gradient.
-Select it, and change the RGBA to 9C2EA6FF.
-What you will see is a subtle blue-to-violet transition, similar to the reference.
+A new node will be added to the middle of the gradient line.
+Select it and change the RGBA to 9C2EA6FF.
+What you should see is a subtle blue-to-violet transition:

 That’s about it.
 Use Page Up to shift the envelope above the background.
-You might also need to scale the envelope with the Select tool (remember to hold down CTRL so you keep its aspect ratio), so it fits within the background.
-Finally, go to the Align and Distribution to align both of them vertically and horizontally.
+You might also need to scale the envelope with the Select tool (remember to hold down CTRL so you keep its aspect ratio), so it fits nicely within the background.
+Finally, go to the Align and Distribution to align both shapes vertically and horizontally.

 Well done!
-You have just recreated the Instagram icon on Inkscape.
-Don’t be afraid to play around with the Gradient tool and see what kind of gradients you can come up with.
+You have just created an icon in Inkscape inspired by Instagram’s.
+Don’t be afraid to play around with the Gradient tool and see what kinds of gradients you can come up with.